Why is the Rainforest Burning?

 Fortunately, rainforests can, given half a chance, regrow.
 Indeed, they have done so in the past, for much of what we today regard as ‘pristine rainforest’ is secondary recovery from past human occupation.
 The Amazon basin, for example, was quite densely populated even before Europeans arrived in the Americas.
 Ancient cities were built on the banks of the Amazon River, clearing vast areas of forest.
 But over time, as these civilisations were decimated by disease and war, the jungle reclaimed its territory so completely that ecologists have mistaken the regrowth for forest untouched by human hands.

 Even so, these are very troubling times.
 The Amazon not only contains enormous stores of carbon, it also regulates local and regional weather regimes.
 The rainforest depends on constant rainfall to flourish, but that rainfall itself is sustained by the forests.
 Take away too many trees and the rain will falter.
 Once trees die and fall over, they open up the forest canopy, causing the understorey to become drier and more fire-prone, creating a vicious loop.
 The increased rate of deforestation is pushing the Amazon closer to an ecological tipping point, past which it will be unable to recover.
-According to the WWF, we are on course to reach this tipping point by 2030.
+According to the WWF, we are on course to reach this irreversible tipping point by 2030.
 If that happens, its capacity to absorb carbon will be severely diminished and we will lose that wonderful riot of biodiversity that the world’s largest rainforest is so famous for.

 Intentionally destroying the world’s largest terrestrial carbon dioxide sink, which plays a significant role in mitigating global warming, seems like a truly terrible idea.
-A tiny number of people may grow rich from it, but in the end we will all lose.
+A tiny number of irresponsible and ignorant people may grow rich from it, but in the end we will all lose.
 If we continue despoiling the natural world and taking from it whatever we want, there will be far more penalties than benefits – not only for humans, but the entire planet.